ChessUltimate/known-bugs/bugs.md

 ***I'm sorry for server interuptions during bug fixes***

--Pinned checker with forced move will cause a desync.

--Stalemate recorded as a Checkmate.

 -Mage/Copy Cat interaction.

 -Timer issues (going to switch to a different time variation soon).